jamalslim/qfan_project/README.md

 at this scale.

 ## Verified numerical properties

-These are checked in the test harness (not shipped as unit tests, but reproducible from the code):

   - Analytic `dL/dŶ` for multi-kernel MMD² matches central finite difference to **relative error ≈ 2 × 10⁻⁹** on a random (40, 3) test problem.